calmastorm/Security-and-Network-Course-Note/10-MemoryBasedAttacks/README.md

 1. Runs as before

-2. Attacker send a verlong message, ending with the address of some code that gives him a shell:
+2. Attacker send a very long message, ending with the address of some code that gives him a shell:

    `Hello World XXXX XXXX97F9`